mgieseki/dvisvgm/README.md

 The tracer module calls Metafont in case of lacking TFM or PFB files via a system call.
-Please ensure that Metafont is installed and reachable through the search path.
+Please ensure that Metafont is installed and reachable through the system's search path.

 If you don't like compiling the sources yourself, you can download pre-compiled binaries for Windows and MiKTeX from the